 an underground aqueduct.
 This is an old system of water supply from a deep well

 Qanat is a symbol of civilization,

-tradition and culture in desert regions with arid climate and an outstanding
+tradition, and culture in desert regions with an arid climate and an outstanding

 example of using architectural complicated systems in Iran.